ahmedeidhefny/jobsAllApp/README.md

 ### Jobsall App
-This application is a link between companies and employees where it provides a lot of jobs to choose the suitable job to reduce unemployment in my country.
+- This application is a link between companies and employees where it provides a lot of jobs to choose the suitable job to reduce unemployment in my country.

-### App
 - Display a list of jobs.
 - allow the user to change type of jobs from list of categories.